Barnes, Illinois

 Barnes is an unincorporated community in McLean County, Illinois.

 History

-Calvin Barnes found the community in the 1880's, originally naming it "Barnesville."
+Calvin Barnes founded the community in the 1880s, originally naming it "Barnesville."
 Barnes' home was the first structure built, followed by a grain elevator.
-Barnes had a post office open in 1884 that stayed in operation until 1919.
+Barnes had a post office open in 1884 that lasted until 1919.
 Walter and Alta Weber opened a general store in 1921.
-The small community was layed out along the Illinois Central, northeast of Bloomington-Normal.
+The small community was laid out along the Illinois Central, northeast of Bloomington-Normal.
 Hopeful planning resulted in four streets and over 20 commercial lots.
 However, the population never even grew to double digits.
 Only a few of the elevator structures remain.